kemayo/wow-silverdragon/README.md

 Some rares yell in zone chat.
 If SilverDragon notices those yells, it'll alert you.

+### Dark Magic

+This abuses detection of when Blizzard blocks attempts to call a protected function (`TargetUnit`) to work out when you're in targetting range of a unit with a given name

+This *inherently* causes in-game errors, so it is disabled by default.
+Enable in the addon config under `Scanning > Dark Magic`.

+By default it's less-aggressive, scanning through rares in the zone without known vignettes at a rate of 1/second.
+However, you can turn that rate way up if you'd like.
+You can also turn on an option to automatically hide the error messages it causes, but beware that this will potentially cause taint issues that'll leave you needing to `/reload` eventually.

 ## How will I know when a rare is seen?

 ### Frame